Tech Tips for Drills in No-till

 We’ve seen all manner of weights added, ranging from old tractor wheel weights, to concrete pillars and steel I-beams, and they all work just fine if they’re at the back of the drill.
 (Another reason you want the weight at the back is keep the load off the dolly wheels at the front, which tend to sink all too easily when you do encounter a soft spot.)

-Opener blades should be replaced when the bevel is gone (~17.4″ diameter) for optimum performance.
-(Hint: Without removing a blade, the most accurate measurement is from the outside of the hub to the edge of the blade—this is 6.25″ with new blades; replace at 5.94″.)
+Opener blades should be replaced before the bevel is half gone for optimum performance (all these blades have 3/4″ bevel new, so at 3/8″, they’re maximum dullness).
+(Hint: Without removing a blade, the most accurate measurement is from the outside of the hub to the edge of the blade—this is 6.25″ with new 18.0″ blades; replace at 5.94″.)
 Dull blades require more down-pressure to cut residue and slice the soil.
 Because the outside edge of the boot hangs out past the blade (the boot is wider than the furrow cut), it is very difficult to push the boot into the soil.
 The lower edge of the boot generally should be at, or a smidge below, the soil surface—the boot shouldn’t be forming the furrow, but instead keeps the loose duff layer (small pieces of decaying mulch) and some dust out of the furrow while the seeds drop into place.

 Seed boots should be inspected and maintained—the wear is not obvious from casual inspection.
 Compare a worn-out seed boot with a new one.
 When the bottom outside edge of the boot is no longer straight across, performance is compromised (the photos [above] show severe wear—performance was being affected much earlier).
 For improved wear life, upgrade to the chrome-alloy (JD’s “Extended Wear”) boots for 60- and 90-series drills, or tungsten-carbide boots for 50-series drills.
 Another option is to have the soft cast boots hard-surfaced (carefully) with nickel welding rod (after they’ve worn some, but before they wear through).